LaunchCodeEducation/gis-devops/src/archetypes/topics/language-tool-name/_index.md

 <!-- ### Terminology

-> For the following list you should know the definition and have an example to relate it to:
+> For the following list you should know the purpose and have an example to relate it to:

 -  -->